-The aim is to help owner occupiers in Ellon and the surrounding areas to improve the energy performance rating of their property in line with Scottish Government guidance, while helping them save on energy bills and reduce their carbon footprint by guiding them through the process and providing a free Energy Performance Certificate (EPC) survey.
+The aim is to help owner-occupiers and private landlords in Aberdeenshire to improve the energy performance rating of their property in line with Scottish Government guidance, while helping them save on energy bills and reduce their carbon footprint by guiding them through the process and providing a free Energy Performance Certificate (EPC) survey.

 Energy Efficient Ellon was established to help homeowners and private landlords in Ellon and the surrounding areas to navigate the process of making energy efficiency improvements to their property to bring it in line with upcoming Scottish Government guidance and legislation.

-Delivered by award-winning social enterprise, Scarf, which has more than 30 years of experience in the energy sector, Energy Efficient Aberdeen can help you plan your home improvements, identify a reputable installer, source funding (where applicable) and act as a designated third party on your behalf, making the process as simple as possible.
+Delivered by award-winning social enterprise, Scarf, which has more than 30 years of experience in the energy sector, Energy Efficient Ellon can help you plan your home improvements, identify a reputable installer, source funding (where applicable) and act as a designated third party on your behalf, making the process as simple as possible.

 The short answer is ‘maybe’, depending on the findings of an Energy Performance Certificate (EPC) survey, however there are some simple changes you can make straight away to begin making savings: